-Tony Craddock, Jr. is a gifted inspirational jazz saxophonist whose music connects the weather with inspirational life messages to uplift people, just as a cold front lifts warm air.
+Tony Craddock, Jr. is a rising inspirational jazz saxophonist whose music connects the weather with life messages that uplift people, just as a cold front lifts warm air.
 He is also the bandleader and musical director of Tony Craddock, Jr. & Cold Front.

-Tony’s sophomore album, Convection threads the wonder of weather into each song, illustrating how the natural power of convection is activated within us when our convictions motivate us to live purposefully.
-He has performed throughout the Washington, D.C.
-Metro Area including Bethesda Blues & Jazz Supper Club, the U.S. Botanic Garden, Kennedy Center Millennium Stage, National Mall, and National Harbor.
-He has also had the honor to perform with award-winning artists such as Ken Navarro, Kim Jordan, Ben Tankard, and Luther Barnes.
+Some of Tony’s performances include the National Anthem for the NBA and WNBA; venues throughout the Washington, D.C.
+Metro Area including Bethesda Blues & Jazz Supper Club, Blues Alley, Kennedy Center Millennium Stage, U.S. Botanic Garden, National Mall, and National Harbor; and special events in Detroit, MI, Waco, TX, and Braselton, GA.
+He has also shared the stage with award-winning artists Ken Navarro, Kim Jordan, Ben Tankard, and Luther Barnes.

 Tony believes his music has nothing to do with him, but rather the gifts with which God has blessed him.
 His musical influences include Kirk Whalum, Boney James, Charlie Parker, Ken Navarro, and Pat Metheny.
 He hopes to create a sound with, “a consistent blend of melodic simplicity, technical creativity, and the depth and richness of Anita Baker’s voice.”
 Tony is a native of Northern Virginia, and currently lives in the Washington D.C. area with his wife Danielle.

 Listen to Tony’s story here in his interview with Talking Smooth Jazz!

 “Tony Craddock Jr. is a unique blend of contradictions.
 Science and saxophone.
 Meteorology and music.”

 – Tamika Matthews, InsideNova.com